adammish/tidy-news/README.md

 6. Run `npm start` or `yarn start`
 7. Open [http://localhost:3000/](http://localhost:3000/) to see __tidy news__!

-When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 ## To use in production

 If you have a paid [News API](https://newsapi.org/) account and want to deploy __tidy news__ to a domain, running `npm run build` or `yarn build` will build the app for production to the `build` folder.